 Dr. Stephanie Y. Evans is Professor and Chair of the Department of African American Studies, Africana Women's Studies, and History (AWH) at Clark Atlanta University.
-She is the author of several books: Black Passports: Travel Memoirs as a Tool for Youth Empowerment (2014), Black Women in the Ivory Tower, 1850-1954: An Intellectual History (2007) and a co-edited book, African Americans and Community Engagement in Higher Education (2009).
-Building on ideas of progressive peace and self-empowerment, her recent articles in Peace Studies Journal and Journal of Poetry Therapy established Black women's intellectual history as a strength-based model for mental health.
-Dr. Evans, Dr. Kanika Bell, a psychologist and psychology professor, and Dr. Nsenga Burton have edited Black Women's Mental Health: Balancing Strength and Vulnerability, a forthcoming volume that brings together interdisciplinary scholars and practitioners to expand this important conversation (SUNY Press, 2017).
-Her work on Africana memoirs exemplifies literary mentoring and her work on growth and healing are practical outgrowths of her research on Dr. Anna Julia Cooper's human rights legacy.
+She is author of two books: Black Passports: Travel Memoirs as a Tool for Youth Empowerment (2014) and Black Women in the Ivory Tower, 1850-1954: An Intellectual History (2007) as well as lead co-editor of three books, African Americans and Community Engagement in Higher Education (2009), Black Women's Mental Health: Balancing Strength and Vulnerability (SUNY Press, 2017) and Black Women and Social Justice Education (forthcoming).
+Her work on Africana memoirs defines literary mentoring and her work on inner peace and healing are practical outgrowths of her research on Dr. Anna Julia Cooper's human rights legacy.
 A co-authored book on Cooper is expected in 2017.

 In 2015, Dr. Evans edited Phylon: Review of Race and Culture, reviving the journal founded by W. E. B. Du Bois at Clark Atlanta University.
 She also has co-edited Africana Studies at the Graduate Level: A Twenty-first Century Perspective, a special issue of the Western Journal of Black Studies and published in journals including Peace Studies Journal, Frontiers: The Interdisciplinary Journal of Study Abroad, Feminist Teacher, Florida Historical Quarterly, and African American Research Perspectives.